moienr/Palm-Segmentation-Phase2/README.md

 2. **Recommended Method:** Use a GAN to add the NIR channel to the old dataset, then train the model on the newly created dataset.
 After that, fine-tune the model using only a small portion of our new dataset.
 Finally, test the model on the rest of the new dataset.

-This second approach ensures that we make full use of the NIR data for vegetation segmentation, resulting in more accurate and robust results. se a GAN to add the NIR channel to the old dataset, then train the model on the newly created dataset.
-Then we fine tune the model using only a small portion of our new dataset. then we test the model on the rest of the new dataset.
+This second approach ensures that we make full use of the NIR data for vegetation segmentation, resulting in more accurate and robust results.

 ## Model
 RGB and NIR data are often disposed to georefrnce errors.
 In order to over come this problem we needed and `Unpaired Image-to-Image Translation` model.
 We used the [CycleGAN](https://arxiv.org/abs/1703.10593) model to generate the NIR channel from the RGB channel.